informationgrid/ingrid-editor/docs/Start.md

 been in the published-field, it's moved to the archive-field, which can contain a number of documents.

 A `Document` can be any kind of data, which has at least a title, the document type and the creation and modification date.
-Since it's a NoSQL database, the document can be extended without any schema changes and migrations.
+Since Postgres supports NoSQL, the document can be extended without any schema changes and migrations.
 By just defining a new field, it's automatically stored in the document table.

-The `Info` contains information about the catalog itself.
+The `Catalog` contains information about the catalog itself.
 It can also store settings, like a time pattern for indexing.

-The `Behaviours` store the state of a behaviour, which can be changed in the catalog settings of the IGE-NG.
+The `Behaviour` stores the state of a behaviour, which can be changed in the catalog settings of the IGE-NG.
 A behaviour can be active or inactive.
-It can also contain optional parameters for easier configuration and more flexibility.
+It can also contain optional parameters for more flexibility.

 ### Migrations

-When a migration is necessary, it has to be executed for every catalog.
-Tools like [Flyway](https://flywaydb.org/) won't help much, since we would need to know, which catalogs/databases exist.
-Therefore a migration works like this:
+Whenever it's neccessary to update the schema of the database or do some data modifications, you are in need of a migration.
+To create a new migration task you need to do the following:

-* create a new service which extends `MigrationBase`
+* create a new service in `de.ingrid.igeserver.migrations.tasks` which extends `MigrationBase`
 * set new version in `MigrationBase`-constructor
 * implement `exec()`-function to run migration for each database

+More information can be found in the FAQ.md.

 <details>
   <summary>Example</summary>